Coptic calendar

-The Coptic calendar, also called the Alexandrian calendar, is a liturgical calendar used by the farming populace in Egypt and used by the Coptic Orthodox and Coptic Catholic churches.
-It was used for fiscal purposes in Egypt until the adoption of the Gregorian calendar on 11 September 1875 (1st Thout 1592 AM).
+The Coptic calendar, also called the Alexandrian calendar, is a liturgical calendar used by the farming populace (Muslims and Christians alike) in Egypt and used by the Coptic Orthodox and Coptic Catholic churches.
+It was used for fiscal purposes in Egypt until its adoption of the Gregorian calendar on 11 September 1875 (1 Thout 1592 AM).
 Like the Julian calendar (and unlike the international Gregorian calendar), the Coptic calendar has a leap year every four years invariably; it does not skip leap years three times every 400 years.

 Origin

 This calendar is based on the ancient Egyptian calendar.
-This calendar contained only 365 days each year, year after year, so that the date relative to the seasons shifted about one day every four years.
-To avoid the "creep" of the latter around the seasons, a reform of the ancient Egyptian calendar was introduced at the time of Ptolemy III (Decree of Canopus, in 238 BC) which consisted of adding an extra day every fourth year.
+That calendar contained only 365 days each and every year, so that the date relative to the seasons shifted about one day every four years.
+To avoid this drift with respect to the seasons, a reform of the ancient Egyptian calendar was introduced at the time of Ptolemy III (Decree of Canopus, in 238 BC), which added an extra day to the calendar every fourth year.
 However, this reform was opposed by the Egyptian priests, and the reform was not adopted until the Roman Emperor Augustus decreed that Egypt must adopt the system as its official calendar.
 (Note: The date of the decree is unknown: the mid-20s BC is conjectured not supported by reliable evidence.)

+Its epoch (first day of first year) equates to 29 August 284 AD, the year Diocletian became Roman Emperor.
+His reign was marked by tortures and mass executions of Christians, especially in Egypt.
+It is for this reason that the Coptic year numbering is identified by the abbreviation A.M. (for Anno Martyrum or "in the Year of the Martyrs").
+(Note: The abbreviation A.M. is also used for unrelated calendar eras (such as the Freemasonic and Jewish calendar epochs) which start at the putative creation of the world; it then stands for Anno Mundi.)

-To distinguish it from the Ancient Egyptian calendar, which remained in use by some astronomers until medieval times, this reformed calendar is known as the Coptic or Alexandrian calendar and its epoch (first day of first year) equates to 29 August 284 AD.
+To distinguish it from the Ancient Egyptian calendar, which remained in use by some astronomers until medieval times, this reformed calendar is known as the Coptic or Alexandrian calendar.

 The neighbouring Ethiopian calendar is very similar to the Coptic calendar, except that it has a different epoch (29 August, 8 AD) and different names for the days of the week and months of the year.
-Like the Julian calendar (and unlike the international Gregorian calendar), the Coptic calendar has a leap year every four years invariably; it does not skip leap years three times every 400 years.